 Matthew Martin – Member

 With years of building experience in Middle Tennessee, Matthew Martin plays many roles within the home building community.
 He is the proud owner of Dalamar Homes, a local custom builder that was created between him and his mother, Dayla.
-Matthew has also been a long time member of the NAHBMT, the Board of Ethics for the Better Business Bureau, MTSU CIM Board of Advisors, and on the Board of Trustees for his alumni college WCC.
+Matthew has also been a long time member of the NAHBMT, the Board of Ethics for the Better Business Bureau, MTSU CIM Board of Advisors, and serves on the Board of Trustees for his alumni college, Williamson College.
 He has partnered with local Non-Profits including the Nashville Rescue Mission, Mercy Multiplied, and more; even receiving the 2018 Volunteer of the Year award for the Nashville Rescue Mission.
 Mathew lives in a Dalamar Home with his wife, three children, and two dogs.

 Ed Rose – Chairman

 Ed has an extensive background in accounting and finance, including work with Federal and State agencies regarding tax, Medicare, and Medicaid accounting, reporting, and audit issues.
 Since 2006, he has served at Community Healthcare Systems as Senior Director in a hospital company with 100+ hospitals nationwide.
 He holds a B.A. in accounting from Kansas Wesleyan University and MBA from the University of Kansas.
 Since the late 1980’s, Mr. Rose has used his skillset by participating in numerous mission trips across the globe, conducting both relief and development work.
 He is an active member of Church of the City in Franklin, TN and has a passion for “being part of what God is doing,” whatever that looks like in each season.